gamedevlabs/thesis-supervision/README.md

 Currently, pix:e is a loosely coupled collection of tools and features and it is missing a concrete workflow.
 Part of this topic would be to research sensible approaches and implement one (or a few) with a user-evaluation at the end.

 #### Graph Traversal
-Keywords: Pathfinding, Algorithms, Data-Analysis, Fullstack
+Keywords: Pathfinding, Algorithms, Data-Analysis, Fullstack (Django, Nuxt)

 pix:e is currently providng the ability to design a graph of player experiences, but there is no analysis of this graph and its dependencies implemented.
-Part of this topic would be to research ways to traverse this graph (i.e. pathfinding) and provide sensible data to the designer that gives insights into certain dependencies, like lock&key mechanics or whether certain requirements are being met (similar to [PaceMaker]'s pacing diagrams).
+Part of this topic would be to research ways to traverse this graph (i.e. pathfinding) and provide sensible data to the designer that gives insights into certain dependencies, like lock&key mechanics, pacing (see [PaceMaker]'s pacing diagrams) or whether certain requirements are being met.

 [PaceMaker]: https://arxiv.org/pdf/2408.15001